tig/mcec/documentation.md

 Configuration settings are stored in a file that will be created in the `%APPDATA%\Roaming\Kindel Systems\MCE Controller` directory when MCE Controller is first run.
 The configuration settings file is named `MCEControl.settings`.

-You can access all settings from the `File.Settings...` menu.
+All settings can be configured from `Settings` dialog box the `File.Settings...` menu.
 The `General` tab shown above supports the following settings:

 * `Hide Window at Startup` - If checked the **MCE Controller** will start minimized to tray icon.
 * `Log Threshold` - By default only informational log events will be shown in the MCE Controller main window.
 This setting over-rides this enabling the display of `INFO`, `DEBUG`, or `ALL` log settings.
 Note that the `.log` files always include `ALL` events.
+* `Default command pacing (ms)` - If this value is greater than 0, **MCE Controller** will delay executing each command it receives by the value (in milliseconds).
+The default is 0.

 ### The Client Tab